‘HOW EXTREME AND RADICAL TRANSPARENCY IS KILLING PUBLIC TRUST (GOVERNMENTS SO TRANSPARENT THAT HAVE BECOME ABSOLUTELY INVISIBLE)’.

 If the natural role of political leaders is to take decisions (to be yet endorsed by citizens and voters), would extreme exposition collide with it?

-Maybe there are Governments so transparent that they have become absolutely invisible.
+I’m afraid that we are shaping Governments definitely transparent that have become absolutely invisible.

 More resources about Cities, Government and Urban Politics to be found here: Urban 360º